RN, BSc, MSc, PhD

 |Knowledge Exchange (KE) Funding Exercise||Using YouTube videos for health education on emerging alternative tobacco products in Hong Kong.||75,000|

 |Knowledge Exchange (KE) Funding Exercise||YouTube videos for tobacco industry denormalisation in young people||98,174|

 - Stroke specialist nurse (2009)

 - Stroke ward staff nurse (2005-2008)

-- Qualitative research methods (undergraduate, master and doctoral courses)
+- Qualitative research course at undergraduate, master and doctoral levels

 - Nursing theories and models (undergraduate course)